 Ingredients

-- 250 g smoked sausages (kielbasa), frankfurters or pancetta, cut into small chunks or dices
+- 250 g smoked sausages (kielbasa), or frankfurters/pancetta

 - 3 tablespoon sunflower/vegetable oil